wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_wazuh.rst

       curl -o SplunkAppForWazuh.tar.gz https://github.com/wazuh/wazuh-splunk/releases/download/v3.2.3-7.1.0/v3.2.3-7.1.0.tar.gz

-2. Install the Wazuh app for Splunk:
+2. Install the Splunk app for Wazuh:

   The app uses the ``/SplunkAppForWazuh/default/indexes.conf`` file to create an index named 'wazuh' and ``/SplunkAppForWazuh/default/inputs.conf`` file to listen to forwarded data on port 9997 on the machine where it's already installed.